Moorthy Family Professor in ECE

-Maryam serves as the Associate Chair for Research in ECE, and holds the Moorthy Family Professorship, as well as adjunct appointments in the departments of Mathematics, Statistics, and the Allen School of Computer Science and Engineering at UW.
-Her current research interests are Optimization in Machine Learning, Learning and Control, and Online/interactive learning.
+Maryam holds the Moorthy Family Professorship, as well as adjunct appointments in the departments of Mathematics, Statistics, and the Allen School of Computer Science and Engineering at UW.
+Her current research interests are Optimization in Machine Learning and AI, Learning and Control, and Online/interactive and Reinforcement learning.

 Maryam is the director and the lead PI of the Institute for Foundations of Data Science (IFDS), a multi-university research institute aiming to develop theoretical foundations for machine learning and data science, funded by a $12.5 million NSF TRIPODS Phase II grant, launched in September 2020.
 Previously, she co-directed the Algorithmic Foundations of Data Science Institute (ADSI), a TRIPODS Phase I institute that was a pre-cursor to IFDS.

-She is a recipient of the NSF CAREER Award (2009), UWEE Outstanding Teaching Award (2009), and UAI conference Best Student Paper Award (with her student K. Dvijotham, 2014), and coauthored a paper on low-rank matrix estimation selected by ScienceWatch as the “Fast Breaking Paper” in the area of Mathematics (August 2011).
+She is a recipient of the NSF CAREER Award (2009), UWEE Outstanding Teaching Award (2009), and UAI conference Best Student Paper Award (with her student K. Dvijotham, 2014), and coauthored a paper on low-rank matrix estimation selected by ScienceWatch as the “Fast Breaking Paper” (based on high number of citations) in the area of Mathematics (August 2011).
 Prior to joining UW, she was a postdoctoral scholar at Caltech; and received her PhD in EE from Stanford University where she was advised by Prof. Stephen Boyd.
 She received her BS in EE from Sharif University of Technology in Iran.
+Maryam serves as a Founding Associate Editor of the SIAM Journal on Mathematics of Data Science (SIMODS), Steering Committee & Program Committee Member of ICCOPT 2022, Steering Committee member of the SPARS biannual conference, on the Editorial board of the MOS-SIAM Book Series on Optimization, and commonly as an Area Chair for Neural Information Processing Systems (NeurIPS).
+She also serves on the Advisory board of the UW-Amazon Science Hub, and the executive committee of the eScience Institute.

 Awards and Honors